Md-Siam-Mia-Man/ViveStream-Revived/README.md

   </p>
 </div>

-Welcome! **ViveStream** is a modern, offline-first media player and downloader built for those who want to curate their own collection of videos and music.
+Welcome! **ViveStream** is a modern, offline-first media player built for those who want to curate their own collection of videos and music.
 It downloads content using `yt-dlp`, organizes it into a robust local database, and provides a polished, high-performance interface for you to enjoy your media without ads, buffering, or an internet connection.

 <div align="center">
 <img src="./assets/UI.png" alt="ViveStream UI">